Preparing to Carry out a Support Plan Review (Carers)

 Preparing the Carer for Review

-Under the Care Act you must provide specific information to the carer as early as possible for the purpose of maximising their involvement in the review and any subsequent Care and Support processes.
-Wherever practical this must be provided before the review process begins.
+Under the Care Act you must provide information about the review to the carer as early as possible.
+This will help ensure their involvement in the review and any subsequent Care and Support processes.
+Wherever practical this should be provided before the review process begins.

-The information that must be provided is as follows:
+The information that should be provided is as follows:

 5. Using Independent Advocacy